Your Cart

 Limited Time Offer

-It is not mandatory by Federal Law for everyone to take OSHA Outreach Training.
-Still, since its courses cover specific topics related to different job operations and most employers prefer OSHA Certified workers, OSHA advises entry-level workers to enroll in OSHA 10 Hour courses and workers with supervisory roles to enroll in OSHA 30 Hour courses.
+It is not mandatory by Federal Law for everyone to take OSHA online courses in Pennsylvania.
+Still, since its courses cover specific topics related to different job operations and most employers prefer OSHA Certified workers, OSHA advises entry-level workers to enroll in OSHA 10-Hour courses and workers with supervisory roles to enroll in OSHA 30-Hour courses.

 However, Philadelphia construction employees and contractors in Pennsylvania must get OSHA Outreach training.